What is the real impact of video conferences on the new work environment?

 Video conferencing is going to stay, and here is why

 There are multiple reasons why video conferencing has become so popular lately.
 First, it helps bridge the geographical gap between team members working from different locations.
 Second, video conferencing makes it easier to have face-to-face interactions with people who are not in the same room, which can help to build rapport and trust.
 Third, video conferencing can be more efficient than other methods, such as email or phone calls.

 Despite the many advantages of video conferencing, some downsides are also to consider.
 One of the main complaints about video conferencing is that it can be difficult to keep everyone’s attention when multiple people are on the video call.

 Why does video conferencing make a difference?

 Non-verbal communication represents 93% of the communication itself.

-Still, something important is missing to achieve the same feeling as when you attend an in-person/a face-to-face meeting.
+Still, something important is missing to achieve the same feeling as attending an in-person/face-to-face meeting.
 The missing piece is called body language.
 According to industry experts, 93% of the real meaning hidden in words comes from non-verbal gestures.
-These numbers are crucial when it comes to team meetings with colleagues who work remotely.
+These numbers are crucial for team meetings with colleagues who work remotely.

-While speaking tone is part of these nonverbal cues, the real understanding comes from the body language – including the expression on your face, body posture, and any other relevant visual information.
-So video conferencing enables participants to read more carefully the body language of other attendees and correspond accordingly.
-When we can observe the person we are speaking to, communication is easy and seamless.
+While speaking tone is part of these nonverbal cues, real understanding comes from body language – including facial expression, body posture, and other relevant visual information.
+So video conferencing enables participants to read carefully the body language of other attendees and correspond accordingly.
+Communication is easy and seamless when we observe the person we speak to.